San Francisco de Borja

 San Francisco de Borja is a town and seat of the municipality of San Francisco de Borja, in the northern Mexican state of Chihuahua.
 As of 2010, the town of San Francisco de Borja had a population of 1,157, up from 1,142 as of 2005.

-San Francisco de Borja was founded as a Jesuit mission in the 1640s to the Tarahumara.
-The Tarahumara destroyed it in war with the Spanish in 1648, but it was later rebuilt.
+San Francisco de Borja was founded as a Jesuit mission in the 1640s to the Rarámuri.
+The Rarámuri destroyed it in war with the Spanish in 1648, but it was later rebuilt.